infominer33/infominer33.github.io/index.md

 <img src="images/1pLr.gif"/>

 I seek out source-grade material, to catalog and record.
-Making it publically available, for anyone to more easily navigate.

-I have a ton of material ready to be turned into pages, and I'm getting my bearings with publishing, and publishing helps learn and discover more information...

-This site is gonna be dope.
+Publishing allows me to organize information in a way that vastly expands my ability to learn and gather more information.
+Making these complex topics easier to navigate, and accessible for those who aren't able to spend most of their time studying crypto.

 ## DID-Identity Decentralized [**^**](#index)

-Learning all of the history leading up to Bitcoin is currently my primary goal, (and I'm getting close).
-However, over the past year, I've been hired by a number of different parties to write about decentralized-identity, in some depth.
-With all of the resources I had collected from that, it made sense for me to start building a page for it.
+Over the past year, a number of different clients hired me to write about decentralized identity, and I was getting pretty deep into it, when I decided to share the resources I had collected on GitHub.
 From there, it's turned into a passion.
 This is my most highly developed research project, to-date.

 ![](https://i.imgur.com/zRzLSdR.png)

 The rise of Bitcoin has brought new life to the quest for a decentralized - vendor agnostic - identity layer for the internet, that began around the early 2000's.
 Today, we are closer than ever to a sensible approach to identity online.

-In my opinion, this is blockchain's breakthrough application, beyond currency, and will be the first to gain widespread, popular, adoption.
-Decentralized Identity has a shorter road to mass adoption than the rest of "blockchain" because it has one of the oldest and most mature communities around it.
+As far as I can tell, this is blockchain's breakthrough application, beyond currency.
+Efforts to create a decentralized identity layer for the internet have persevered since the early 2000's, experiencing surge of energy with the rise of Bitcoin.

 * <a href="https://infominer.id/DIDecentralized">infominer.id/DIDecentralized</a> —Epic repository of DID and SSI Resources.
   * <a href="DIDecentralized/identity-github.html">SSI Related Github Repositories</a>